 Don’t feel guilty for saying “no”, don’t feel guilty for having to turn work or clients down, don’t feel guilty for not showing up on social media and don’t feel guilty for taking the time to rest.

-You need clear boundaries to define your identity and protect your well-being, otherwise you are constantly living your life on other people’s terms.
+You need clear boundaries to define your identity and protect your well-being, otherwise, you are constantly living your life on other people’s terms.

-And remember, there are ways of being able to still help someone while also staying true to yourself and to your boundaries.
+And remember, there are other ways of being able to still help someone while also staying true to yourself and to your boundaries.

 Until next week,